EuroLinux/eurolinux-open-docs/docs/HowTo/centos8-eol-solution.md

 This how-to provides a solution to the problem of CentOS 8 running out of support.
-With the end of 2021, CentOS will end its life in its current form and will start functioning as CentOS Stream, a development branch for Red Hat® Enterprise Linux®.
-As a result, it will stop receiving proven, stable updates and its use, especially in production environments, will become risky.
+With the end of 2021, CentOS ended its life in its stable form and started functioning as CentOS Stream, a development branch for Red Hat® Enterprise Linux®.
+As a result, it stopped receiving proven, stable updates and its use, especially in production environments, became risky.
 This is a very serious problem for many companies and individuals around the world.
 So there was an urgent need to find a new source of updates for CentOS in order to keep it in the infrastructure.
 A complete solution to this problem is